 To be honest, I’m not sure I expected this blog to last 3 years.
 When Wood & Spoon blog went live in February of 2016, I knew it was the right thing for that season of my life, but I had no idea what the future looked like.
 I was so covered up in fear and timidity that I forgot to have foresight for the coming years.
 In retrospect, not having a specific vision kinda forced me to dive into things I normally would not have.
 I tried some different things, experimented with new writing, baking, and photography styles, and put myself out there for jobs and opportunities that came my way because every open door seemed like it could be the right fit.
 The first 3 years of this site was made up of a ton of learning and mistrial, and I’m extremely thankful for that.

 The star of this cake, without question, is the frosting.
 This is a whipped milk chocolate frosting, and it is the BOMB.
-It may have been the pregnancy hormones talking, but this frosting tasted seriously similar to a Wendy’s Frosty, and that is in no way disappointing to me.
+It may have been the pregnancy hormones talking, but this frosting tasted seriously similar to a Wendy’s Frosty.
+I’m in no way disappointed.
 It’s creamy, mild in flavor, and perfectly sweetened, and while Frosties may have little appeal to you, I can promise that this buttercream will not disappoint.
 It’s awesome.

-I decided to stack this little cake into a super-tall 6” layer cake, but you can easily whip this up in 8” or 9” pans.
-Keep in mind that your baking time will differ depending on the pan you prepare it in, so just bake your layers until they have started to turn golden and a cake tester inserted comes out clean.
+I decided to arrange this cake into 6” stacks, but you can whip this up in another size.
+Keep in mind that your baking time will differ depending on the pan you prepare it in.
+Bake your layers until they have started to turn golden and a cake tester inserted comes out clean.
 Just take care to not overtake it as white cakes tend to dry out a bit faster than cakes with egg yolks in them.

 Milk Chocolate Chip Cake